benzoin Northern Spicebush Potted Plants

 Spicebush is a fast-growing shrub that prefers moist, shady places

 A tea can be made from the aromatic leaves and twigs, and the tried and powdered fruit can be used as a spice.

 Collect seeds in late summer through October when the fruit has turned red.
 Seeds must be cleaned before storing.
 Store seeds in moist sand or sow immediately.
 Seeds allowed to dry out lose viability.

 Seed Treatment: Stratify for 90-120 days at 41 degrees.
 Some texts say double stratification (a month of warm stratification followed by 3 months of cool stratification) is necessary.

 are not available at this time

-Please contact with your address us by email for availability and shipping charges on potted plants
+email with your zip code and number of plants for availability and shipping charges on potted plants

-Lindera benzoin Spice Bush is a very attractive native shrub found growing wild in open woods & along streams.
+Lindera benzoin Spice Bush is a very attractive native shrub found growing wild in open woods and along streams.